akhos09/alacrittyforge/README.md

 No need for complex commands or manual configuration edits.
 With AlacrittyForge, installing and managing Alacritty is just a few steps away.

----

-Feel free to copy and paste it into your project!